pkcd/fastai-notes/index.md

 ---
-title: Learning AI with fasti
+title: Learning AI with fastai
 ---